intergalacticspacehighway/react-native-lockscreen-view/readme.md

 ## WIP

 Control view that should be shown in app switcher when app goes to background.
-Right now, only works on iOS.
+Only works on iOS for now.

 https://user-images.githubusercontent.com/23293248/215400813-25c4986c-2b78-46c4-b8b3-e9fc7b9f49fb.mov